BetriuJaume/predictive-maintenance/README.md

 ```

 ## Model training
-For training the model, you have two options.
+For training the model, you have three options.
 The first one is to use the step-by-step code in the jupyter notebook model_train.ipynb where there is a clear explanation of each step of the process.
 If you choose this approach, you will be able to execute grid searches and tune the hyperparameters of the model to better fit your training data.

-The other option is to train the model with a set of hyperparameters optimized to fit the training dataset composed of data from Illora, Mejorada and Canyelles.
+The second option is to train the model with a set of hyperparameters optimized to fit the training dataset composed of data from Illora, Mejorada and Canyelles.
 If you choose the last option, run the following command in the terminal:

 ```
 python train_main.py --di "/local/directory/folder" --de device --st store --rew rewrite --mo model